Cyrilvallez/Image-manipulation-detection/README.md

 # Datasets

 We personally used 3 datasets that can be found online, and for which we performed the splitting.
 They are the [BSDS500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html), [ImageNet validation set (ILSVRC2012)](https://www.image-net.org/) and the [Kaggle memes dataset](https://www.kaggle.com/datasets/gmorinan/most-viewed-memes-templates-of-2018).
-For the kaggle memes dataset, one then need to run `data_retrieval/kaggle_splitter.py` to extract templates and annotates correctly the memes.
+For the kaggle memes dataset, one then need to run `data_retrieval/kaggle_splitter.py` to extract templates and annotate correctly the memes.

 # Pre-trained SimCLR models